 7. Rosenborg Castle

-Rosenborg is a four hundred year old castle, which is beautifully embellished with crown jewels, and stunning surfaces.
+Rosenborg is a four-hundred-year-old castle, which is beautifully embellished with crown jewels, and stunning surfaces.
 It still maintains its majestic grandeur and simplicity.
 The grounds are beautifully crafted with plenty of enchanted gardens and beautiful flowers.
-The rooms, architecture and art works are splendid and worth visiting.
+The rooms, architecture and artworks are splendid and worth visiting.
+It is one of the top places to visit in Denmark.

 8. Christiansborg Palace